sshshao/sshshao.github.io/projects.md

 <br><br>

 ### (Bash-like) Unix Shell
 A beta version.
 The basic functions and commands are same as Bash.
-Supports additional keyboard shortcuts.
+Also supports additional keyboard shortcuts.

 ![screenshot](../images/shell_sc.jpg "Custom Shell")